davidkretch/paws_gasp_2019/README.md

 This presentation shows how you can use Amazon Web Services (AWS) in R with the Paws package.
 The Paws package provides access to 150+ services on AWS.

-One use case is to run large, complex analyses on a dedicated server.
+One use case is to run large, complex analyses on dedicated servers.
 The example code here runs an R script on a large server which starts on command and stops when done using AWS Batch.